Brooklyn is Charitable

 470 Vanderbilt Ave 9th Floor, Brooklyn, NY 11238

 To support the Black Immigrant Forum to be held in Brooklyn on August 28, 2018.
-The all-day event aims to educate Afro-Caribbean, Afro Latino, and African immigrants on current immigration policies, provide on-site legal consultation/screenings in collaboration with the N.Y.U.
+The all-day event aims to educate Afro-Caribbean, Afro-Latino, and African immigrants on current immigration policies, and provide on-site legal consultation/screenings in collaboration with the N.Y.U.
 Immigration Clinic, train participants on “Know Your Rights,” and offer referrals to pro-bono services.

 The Guardianship Project Vera Institute

 34 35th Street Suite 4-2A, Brooklyn, NY 11232